 - Retrieve copies of not only your medical records but also any record that your employer’s insurance company may have, including the adjuster’s notes and observations.
 If you are receiving workers’ compensation benefits, make sure to save receipts.

-Call Polito & Associates, LLC, Norwich’s Construction Accident Attorneys
+Call Polito & Harrington, LLC, Norwich’s Construction Accident Attorneys